A woman with dark, curly hair resting her head on her hand outdoors with blurry buildings and sky in the background.

-Netalie Braun is an acclaimed Israeli director, screenwriter, and producer working across fiction and documentary cinema.
-Her films are known for their bold artistic language, emotional precision, and sustained engagement with urgent social and political realities.
+Netalie Braun is an award-winning director, screenwriter, and producer working across fiction and documentary cinema.

 She currently serves as Head of the MFA Program at the Steve Tisch School of Film and Television at Tel Aviv University.